Stortorget: Modern times

 In the middle of the square was the pillory called Kåken ("The [Ramshackle] House", see Kåkbrinken), first mentioned in connection to the so-called "Käpplinge murders" (Käpplingemorden) in the first half of the 15th century.
 The story is that a group German burghers who trapped a large number of prominent citizens in a hovel on Blasieholmen (then called Käpplinge) and burned them in.
 The Germans are said to have been led from the Royal Palace to the pillory.
 Originally, the pillory was placed atop a bricked prison, where the despised executioner kept those sentenced before shackling and whipping them, or even cutting their ears off, depending on the nature of the crimes.
 The pillory was relocated to the present Norrmalmstorg in 1771, when the Stock Exchange Building and the present well were completed.

 Stortorget was the scene of the Stockholm Bloodbath in November 1520.
-For three days, the Danish-Swedish king Christian II beheaded and hanged 90 people.
+For three days, the Danish-Swedish union king Christian II beheaded and hanged 90 people.
 That deed was accomplished despite the reprieve proclaimed by Queen Christina Gyllenstierna after four months of Danish siege.
-Still, the Danish king was not directly responsible for the deed.
+Still, the king was not directly responsible for the deed.
 Archbishop Gustav Trolle, dethroned and imprisoned by the regent Sten Sture the Elder, who died during the siege, wanted to obtain a redress.
-Therefore, during the coronation of the Danish king, the prominent guests were confronted with the bill of indictment of the archbishop and subsequently condemned for blasphemy.
+Therefore, during the coronation of the new king, the prominent guests were confronted with the bill of indictment of the archbishop and subsequently condemned for blasphemy.
 The death sentences were to be accomplished at once and so the square was cleared while a curfew forced all citizens to stay indoors.
 The executioners beheaded archbishops, councillors, noblemen and city magistrates indiscriminately, including Erik Johansson Vasa, the father of the succeeding King Gustav Vasa, who escaped the fate of his father by hiding.
 All the bodies were burned on Södermalm, together with the body of the dead regent, Sten Sture.
-The Danish king, satisfied with having pacified Sweden, returned to Denmark in December, drowning a few monks during the trip and ignoring the dawning insurrection in Dalarna.
+The king, satisfied with having pacified Sweden, returned to Denmark in December, drowning a few monks during the trip and ignoring the dawning insurrection in Dalarna.